Yippy

-In 2019, Yippy, Inc. CEO Rich Granville presented the search engine as free of censorship of conservative views and called the company an "intelligence enterprise" with high-level White House connections.
+In 2019, Yippy CEO Rich Granville presented the search engine as free of censorship of conservative views, calling it an "intelligence enterprise" with high-level White House connections, telling a reporter "you don't know who you’re fucking with."

-As of 2021, the website redirects to DuckDuckGo.
+From late April 2021 to early June 2022, the website would redirect to DuckDuckGo.

 History

 Clusty was developed by Vivísimo in Pittsburgh, Pennsylvania.
 Vivísimo was a company built on Web search technology developed by Carnegie Mellon University researchers, much like Lycos was a decade earlier.
 Clusty added new features and a new interface to the previous Vivisimo clustering web metasearch.
-Different tabs also offer metasearches for news, jobs (in partnership with Indeed.com), U.S. government info and blogs.
+Different tabs also offer metasearch for news, jobs (in partnership with Indeed.com), U.S. government information, and blogs.
 Customized tabs allow users to select sources for their own metasearch to create personalized tabs.